intro-to-data-science-21-workshop/16-FernandaCandidoGomes-GeocodingwithSF/README.md

 The material in this repository is made available under the [MIT license](http://opensource.org/licenses/mit-license.php).

 ## Statement of contributions
-**Andrew Wells** prepared the practice material and helped with the recording.
+**Andrew Wells** prepared the practice material and helped with the presentation slides and recording.

 **Fernanda Candido Gomes** prepared the presentation slides and recording.
-She also helped in the finalization of the practice material.
+She also helped with the practice material.